THOUGHT LEADERSHIP

-HFSS refers to a group of products that are calculated to be high in fat, sugar or salt, based on the Department of Health’s Nutrient Profiling Model.
-Legislation is being introduced in England, due to come into force from April 2022, that will restrict in-store promotional activity for products in these categories.
-Ice cream, biscuits, snacks and soft drinks will be amongst those categories affected.
+HFSS designates products identified as high in fat, sugar, or salt, as determined by the Department of Health's Nutrient Profiling Model.
+Legislation is set to be introduced in England, effective April 2022, which will restrict in-store promotional activities for products within these categories.
+Affected product categories will include, but are not limited to, ice cream, biscuits, snacks, and soft drinks.

-The legislation is very wide ranging, with one of the primary elements being a ban on secondary (off-shelf) displays in stores over 2,000 sq. ft.
-Around 40% of products in your average supermarket will be affected by this legislation, which will inevitably lead to a major shake-up of displays at checkouts, store entrances and aisle ends.
+This wide-ranging legislation includes a significant prohibition on secondary (off-shelf) displays in stores exceeding 2,000 sq. ft.
+With approximately 40% of products in an average supermarket potentially impacted, this will inevitably lead to a substantial overhaul of displays at key impulse locations such as checkouts, store entrances, and aisle ends.

-• How will the store macro space be affected as less impulsive products get the feature space?
+• How will store macro space be reallocated as less impulse-driven products contend for prominent feature space?

-• How will planograms be amended to manage the increased demand put on the HFSS category space?
+• What modifications will be necessary for planograms to manage the increased pressure on HFSS category shelf space?

-• Can the breadth of assortment be maintained with the increased pressure on HFSS category space?
+• Can the breadth of assortment be maintained given the intensified space constraints within HFSS categories?

 Be ready for the change by reviewing the 3 key elements of: